isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <p><strong>Shu</strong>
 <br>The Tomb Raider game that was rebooted.
 I think it was maybe 2013.
 So
 maybe it’s an older game.
-But I saw there was a Southeast Asian plot inside as one of the artifacts there.
+But I saw there was a Southeast Asian plot inside as one of the artefacts there.
 I was like, “Oh, yes, they thought of us.”
 Ban Chang pottery.
 This is the moment for us to shine, that kind of thing.
 So that was my favourite moment, but I’m not sure if others would feel the same.</p>